-OMED 890: Sub-Internship (SUB I)
+OMED 890: Elective - Sub-Internship (SUB I)

 This rotation is generally pursued in the field appropriate to career interest.
-The student will function on the inpatient team as the provider (intern) to their assigned patients.
 They will perform the initial evaluation and present a diagnostic and therapeutic plan to supervising resident and attending.
 Subsequent management will be the responsibility of the student in conjunction with the resident and attending.